mfinelli/cmsc-421-project-1/README.md

 Submission
 ----------

-Name your code lastname_project1.clj, your plot lastname_project1.png and push it to the submit server
+Name your code lastname_project1.clj, your plot lastname_project1.png and push it to the submit server (submit.cs.umd.edu).

 Note that we will be grading your projects by script, therefore it is very important to use the *exact* function names and arities described above.
 (You may change the name of the formal parameters if you wish, as this will not affect the grading scripts.)